s-lilleker/drupal-module-iform-layout-builder/README.md

 ## Installation

+Before proceeding with the installation of the Drupal module, ensure:
+* the `rest_api` module is installed and configured with at least the `jwtUser` authentication method available.
+* the `scratchpad` module is installed as this is used to configure custom species checklists for recording against.

 Install the IForm module in Drupal as usual then configure it to connect to your website registration on the warehouse.
 Ensure that you've selected a master checklist on the configuration pointing to a warehouse species list containing all available taxa.
 Then install the iform_layout_builder module.

+Ensure that your user profile has the **First name** and **Last name** fields filled in so your account is linked to the warehouse correctly.
+You will need site editor rights on the warehouse.

 Set up the Drupal private file system (file_private_path in settings.php).